| Title: | Feature Extraction and Statistics for Time Series |

 user-defined regressors.
 Any exogenous regressors specified in the model

-formula will be passed into this specification via the user
+formula will be passed into this specification via the user and data

 arguments.